Balanced02/BufferIssue/README.md

 ```
 - This throws an error: `[TypeError: undefined is not an object (evaluating 'buffer.toString')]`
 - NB: This happens only when debugger mode is disabled.
 If you're debugging with chrome, the function works fine without any errors

+### Adding more packages
+- Stop the `metro-bundler` i.e. the terminal that opened after you started the application
+- Install the package with `yarn add package-name`
+- Run `yarn run android`
+- For `ios` you might need to run `npx pod-install` again before running `yarn run ios`.
+You can check if you need the pod install from the npm page of the module you're adding.
+If not sure, always run `npx pod-install` first before `yarn run ios`

+### Files to note:
+- App.js contains the function used for the encryption
+- shim.js file is used to add to the global environment methods that are not supported by the mobile device.
+This includes (Buffer, BigInt, WebAssembly)

 ### My Opinion
 I feel the difference in node environment used by chrome-debug mode plays a role to this error.